chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 - Release Update 05 July 2020

+#### Issues: You must give detailed information of your system and have the program Log on a .TXT file otherwise your isssues could be deleted

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters

 #### Packages for macOS Hackintosh PC or Laptop